jefebromden/jefebromden.github.io/content/posts/hugo-setup.md

 ```

 ## Sed: Making small changes to the configuration
-The following task can be easily be accomplished with any *UI Text Editor*.
+The following task can be easily be accomplished with any UI Text Editor.
 However, it will be convenient if we can make atomic changes to the configuration, that means, to some parameter values, without the need to manually edit the file.

 All this setup and configuration can be easily be made via a script, so if we need to make more than one site, but with different looks or value names, we just run the script giving those values.